Stop and Think SAFE

 Children are particularly vulnerable because of their immaturity, lack of awareness of risks, and inexperience.

-Young children must be well supervised and kept away from places where vehicles are moving.
-A segregated play area is essential where children live close to a working farm yard.
+Young children must be properly supervised when out on the farm and kept away from places where vehicles are moving.
+A segregated play area is essential where children live close to or on a working farm yard.

 Farm accident survivor stories

-HSENI has produced powerful YouTube videos which feature local farmers recalling their serious farm accidents and how these accidents have affected their lives.
+HSENI has made a series of powerful survivor stories which feature local farmers recalling their very serious farm incidents and how their lives have been affected as a result of them.

 You can find out more and view the videos at the following HSENI web page: